WalletConnect/walletconnect-docs/docs/specs/servers/keys/identity-keys.md

 # Identity Keys

-Identity Keys are used to verify Blockchain Account ownership and validating peer to peer requests are legitimate.
+Identity Keys are used to verify Blockchain Account ownership and validating peer to peer requests are legitimate without requiring the wallet user to sign every message with their blockchain private key.

 ## Short Description